-During the 1980’s when the seat belt law was mandated, the penalty fee was simple.
+During the 1980s, when the seat belt law was mandated, the penalty fee was simple.
 Unbuckled drivers were fined $25 with no court costs.
-Since then, violators still pay that $25 fine, plus court fees that can take the final total over $100.
+Since then, violators still pay that $25 fine, plus court fees to take the final total over $100.
 If you’re cited for an unbuckled rear seat passenger, you’ll also pay $10, but with no additional court costs.

 North Carolina’s seat belt laws are the easiest rules to follow while operating a vehicle.
-Don’t let this simple task be the reason for your next traffic infraction.
+Don’t let this simple task be the reason for a traffic infraction.
 But if you find yourself in a legal situation, whether seat belt related or involving another type of traffic violation, Ludlum Law Firm is here to help.
-Our traffic attorneys handle cases for drivers facing traffic infractions in Sampson and Duplin counties.
-Contact us today for a free legal consultation – we’re ready to get started on your case.